euisuny/chan-iris/README.md

 buffer operations are logically atomic buffer => L.A. ref channel : send/add channel

+Write a logically atomic specification (see flatcombiner example?)

 ## References
 * Iris from the Ground Up
 * Iris 1.0 : logical atomicity